raffienficiaud/ansible-atlassian-bambooagent-cmake-role/README.md

 Requirements
 ------------

-Currently working only on Ubuntu and OSX.
+Currently working only on Ubuntu, OSX and Windows.

 Role Variables
 --------------